c-butcher/notification-bundle/README.md

             enabled: true
 ```

-**NOTE**: The name of the notification must start with a letter and only contain letters, numbers and underscores.

-Your new notification will have four properties that you need to set, as they are all required.

-* `subject` - will be used as the subject of the email.
-* `description` - is used on the settings page to describe then notification to your end-users.
-* `template` - a php/twig template that contains the contents of your email.
-* `enabled` - tells whether the notification should be enabled by default.

 ## Creating the Email Template

 Once your notification has been created, you'll probably want to create the email template with the contents of your